 Pauline A. Toole

-Mayor Bill deBlasio has a strong commitment to ensuring that all New Yorkers can easily access information, whether about a current government action or a past event.
-In keeping with the Mayor’s vision, DORIS will soon be making it even easier to find and access materials online.
-If you have suggestions for how we could improve access, please email firstname.lastname@example.org
+Mayor Bill deBlasio has a strong commitment to ensuring that all New Yorkers can easily access information, whether about a current agency action or a past event.
+In keeping with the Mayor’s vision, DORIS is making it easier to access information online.
+Our online gallery www.archives.nyc has historical materials and the government publications portal has an ever expanding trove of government records.

 We hope to see you!